 When and where is Saturday Dialogue?

-Saturday Dialogue usually takes place on the first Saturday of every month, 1:00pm-4:00pm however it is best to check this website as we try to avoid first Saturdays that coincide with major holidays.
+Saturday Dialogue usually takes place on the first Saturday of every month, 1:00pm-4:00pm on the Westside of Los Angeles and the third Saturday of the month on the Eastside of Los Angeles, however it is best to check this website as we try to avoid dates that coincide with major holidays.
 Saturday Dialogue is free, open to the public.
-It is typically held in Santa Monica, however is sometimes held in other locations in L.A.

 Interested in attending an upcoming dialogue?
 Have questions?
 Want to form your own white anti-racist dialogue in your community?
 Contact Us.

 Why is Saturday Dialogue for white anti-racists?